Texas / Collin County

 Is Fairview, TX a safe place to live?

-Fairview is considered a very safe place to live, with a violent crime rate of only 67 incidents per 100,000 residents and a property crime rate of 695 per 100,000.
-Residents enjoy peace of mind, as the chance of being a victim of violent crime is just 1 in 1,493.
-The low overall crime index makes it an attractive choice for families and retirees.
+Fairview is considered a safe community, with a low violent crime rate of 67 incidents per 100,000 residents and a property crime chance of 1 in 144.
+Most residents enjoy peace of mind, making it an attractive choice for families.
+The crime index remains below many urban areas in Texas.

 67